-Absolute Fitness for iPhone review
+Absolute Fitness for iPhone full review

 Aqua Eagle describes Absolute Fitness as a “fitness diary,” which paints a very accurate picture of what the iPhone and iPod touch app delivers.